About Us

 Ashley Nunneley, Estate Liquidator and Personal Property Appraiser

 Ashley has spent most her life involved in antiques and estate sales, working at her grandmother’s antique shop and traveling to auctions and flea markets throughout Northern California.
-In 2009, Ashley realized her knowledge and experience could help with quality estate sale services and she’s been holding sales for families ever since.
-In 2012, she received formal education in appraisal ethics, theory, and law.
-She is a "generalist appraiser", having a wide range of knowledge in the broad categories of antiques, furnishings, decorative art, books and many other specialty categories.
+She is a "generalist appraiser", having a wide range of knowledge in the broad categories of antiques, furnishings, fine art, decorative art, books, silver, and many other specialty categories.
+In 2009, Ashley realized her expertise could help with quality estate sale and appraisal services and she’s been providing both ever since.

 Credentials & Memberships